All Episodes

 So what's up?

-Well, actually they did it yesterday, but it's aired today.
+Well, actually, they did it yesterday, but it's aired today.

-It's uh Obama makes a pretty telling flip-up about this whole oil disaster because his administration is admittedly kind of in bed with big environment, you know, oh, we gotta we've got to protect our shores, gotta, you know, blah, blah, blah.
+Obama makes a pretty telling slip-up about this whole oil disaster because his administration is admittedly kind of in bed with big environment.

-Well, he he's correct about that.
+Well, he's correct about that.

-I have a feeling that he doesn't consider himself to have thrown his own uh environmental extremism under the bus.
+I have a feeling that he doesn't consider himself to have thrown his own environmental extremism under the bus.

 But President Obama is glad to have these things 40, 50 miles out.

-He'd like to have them on the moon if he had any interest in going there, because the guy just hates oil.
+He'd like to have them on the moon if he had any interest in going there because the guy just hates oil.

 Well, exactly.

-And it's what this what this has done is it's created the perfect I mean, and to be honest, this is kind of conspiracy theory territory, almost info war tech, you know, talk, But it almost seems to me like he he would like this to go on as long as humanly possible because the longer it goes on,
+And it's what this what this has done is it's created the perfect, I mean, and to be honest, this is kind of conspiracy theory territory, almost info war type, you know, talk, but it almost seems to me like he would like this to go on as long as humanly possible because the longer it goes on, A, the more it damages BP's stock and, you know, and public image.

-like cap and trade, or oh, we need to just you know cut ourselves off from oil totally and get on electric cars and solar panels, which I mean, honestly, you know, I'm all for alternative energy, I'm all for nuclear power, I'm all for solar panels, whatever was.
+And B, the longer it goes on, the more it turns people so rapidly against oil that they're just going to be willing to jump into any environment legislation that comes down the pipe, like cap and trade or, oh, we need to just, you know, cut ourselves off from oil totally and get on electric cars and solar panels, which, I mean, honestly, you know, I'm all for alternative energy.

 No, sir, it does not.

-I need to, and I much appreciate it.
+I need to and I much appreciate it.

 Oh hey, let's go to New York.

-Let's see what's going on.
+Let's go to the Mighty W ABC, let's see what's going on.

 How are you?

-Hey, very good, Mark, and how are you?
+Hey, very good Mark, and how are you?

 Fantastic.

-And mega diddos to Rush, and of course, congratulations on his writing.
+And, of course, congratulations on his writing.

-I'm very happy.
+I'm very happy, absolutely so.

-I think the president, without even knowing it, has actually just coined the rallying cry for conservatives everywhere, whether they're Republicans, Tea Party members.
+I think the president, without even knowing it, has actually just coined the rallying cry for conservatives everywhere, whether they're Republicans, TEA Party members.

-He's just created the he basically coined the entire phrase for everybody.
+He basically has coined the entire phrase for everybody.

-Now, if you look at the uh the Democrat symbol, it's a donkey.
+Now, if you look at the uh, the Democrat symbol, it's a donkey.

-Now, what's another word for a donkey, which is linguistically correct is an ass.
+Now what's another word for a donkey which is linguistically correct is an ass.

 Thank you, man.